Top Back to top

 Psy Day

-All sessions will be in-person on Monday, 24 April, throughout the day.
+Sessions on Monday, 15 April, throughout the day

 The Psy Day is an opportunity for psychologists, psychiatrists and psychoanalysts of haematology and bone marrow and stem cell transplantation units to meet, share and learn from each other’s practical experiences.
 The programme will be delivered by renowned professionals in the field and will focus on the psychological dimensions of BMT and SCT and the current challenges.